 Chemotherapy has been studied extensively in rhabdomyosarcoma patients.
-Some of the most active and studied chemotherapy drugs include: vincristine (V); actinomycin D (A); cyclophosphamide (C); and doxorubicin (Adr).
+Some of the most active and studied chemotherapy agents include: vincristine, actinomycin, cyclophosphamide, and doxorubicin.
 We know that, even when a rhabdomyosarcoma is completely removed, the child remains at high risk for development of metastatic disease.
 For this reason, chemotherapy is used for all patients to treat any microscopic cells that may be present in lymph nodes or the bloodstream.
 With use of aggressive chemotherapy, the risk of metastatic disease is reduced dramatically.

 Delivery of radiation may be done with x-rays, often using a technique called intensity modulated radiation treatment (IMRT), or with proton therapy.
 Proton therapy is available at some specialized centers around the world, and may offer advantages during treatment of rhabdomyosarcomas through reduction of radiation to normal, growing tissues.